michaelborn/UpChunk/README.md

 > **Note:** simple-uploader.js [utilizes base 1 numbering for `chunkNumber` and `totalChunks`](https://github.com/simple-uploader/Uploader#how-do-i-set-it-up-with-my-server).
 For this reason, we need to set `isIndexZeroBased: false`.

 > **Note:** simple-uploader.js supports a custom `file` parameter name in their frontend options.
-If you have changed this, please ensure that you change the `fileUpload` value below 👇 as well.
+If you have changed this, please ensure that you change the `fields.file` setting to match.

 ```js
 moduleSettings["UpChunk"] = {